moyiliyi/codex-feishu-bot/README.md

 └── INSTALL.zh-CN.md               # 中文安装文档
 ```

-## Use cases

-- Handle Codex approvals from your phone through Feishu
-- Get notified when Codex finishes a turn and continue immediately
-- Operate coding sessions when you are away from the laptop UI
-- Build a team-internal notification workflow around Codex threads

 ## Current scope

 - Focused on Feishu/Lark workflow
 - Uses WebSocket + JSON-RPC bridge semantics from Codex App Server
 - Not intended as a replacement for official products; it is an open integration layer

-## License

-Add your preferred open-source license (for example MIT) before public release.